evmos/evmos/docs/users/basics/transactions.md

 # Transactions

-Learn more about transactions on Point network {synopsis}
+Learn more about transactions on Point Chain {synopsis}

 ::: tip
 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧